guard2020/guardce/README.md

 ```

 9) Now you can connect to the Security Dashboard (port 84).
-10) Create new pipeline
+10) How to create the new pipeline
 * Go to in Service Topology page and then click on Discover New Service Chain.
 * Insert your internal IP Address and port 4100.
-* In case of success, in page Security Pipeline you'll find a pipeline, that you can start and stop as well.
+* After a few seconds, in page Security Pipeline you'll find a pipeline, that you can start and stop as well.
-* The LCP generates some IP traffic simulating a DDos attack.
+* The agent generates some IP traffic simulating a DDos attack.
-In page Threat Notification will be shown the attaks!
+* In page Threat Notification will be shown the attaks!

+> For any further help or info, please e-mail us at guard.project@italtel.com

 ## How to run GUARD PLATFORM on cloud machine (Standard Edition) - Require at least 32Gb RAM, 8 VCPU and 100Gb storage on disk